chesnov/HIBACHI/README.md

 1.  **Raw Segmentation:** Uses Hessian filters (Frangi/Sato) to detect tubular structures and global thresholding for volume.
 2.  **Edge Trimming:** Generates a 3D convex hull around the tissue and removes artifacts caused by edge damage/fluorescence.
-3.  **Soma Extraction:** "Peels" the binary mask using erosion to find the core seeds (cell bodies) of clumps.
+3.  **Soma Extraction:** "Peels" the binary mask using iterative erosion to find the core seeds (cell bodies) within dense clumps.
 4.  **Cell Separation:** Uses the seeds from Step 3 to perform a Marker-Controlled Watershed on the remaining mask, followed by a graph-based merge to fix over-segmentation.
 5.  **Feature Calculation:** Computes Volume, Surface Area, Sphericity, Skeleton/Ramification stats, and Pairwise Distances.